rangsimanketkaew/tensorflow-cpp-api/compile_tensorflow_cpp.md

 Building TensorFlow C++ API is very tricky and can be a pain as there is not much information you can find about it even on TensorFlow's official documentation.
 Following you will find a step-by-step instruction showing how to build TensorFlow C++ v2 on Linux.
 It works well for my Ubuntu 20.04 running on AMD Ryzen processors.

-In this page I will walk you through the steps to install TensorFlow C++ API version 2.7.
+In this page I will walk you through the steps to install **TensorFlow C++ API version 2.7**.

 ## Dependencies

 - Conda
-- Python 3.9.9
+- Python
-- GCC 5 or newer
+- GCC 5 or higher
+- Bazel*
-- Bazel 3.7.2
+- Protobuf*

-- Protobuf 3.9.2 (must be compatible with the version of TensorFlow-built protobuf or protoc)
+*a supported version depends on the version of TensorFlow.
+For TensorFlow v2.7, Python 3.9.9, GCC 10.3.0, Bazel 3.7.2, and Protobuf 3.9.2 work for me.

-Check a list of supported Python version, compiler, and bazel at https://www.tensorflow.org/install/source#tested_build_configurations.
+A list of supported Python, compiler, and Bazel can be found [here](https://www.tensorflow.org/install/source#tested_build_configurations).

 ---